 Customer Satisfaction

-Using Kano with Other Methodologies
+Using The Kano Model with Other Techniques

 When implementing the Kano Model in a facility, other company strategies should be looked at to see how Kano and the others can complement each other.
 Given the fact that the Kano Model can help eliminate waste by identifying features or services that don't add value to the customer, it can be an important part of 5S strategies taking place within the facility.